coderholic/pyradio/README.md

 If enabled, **PyRadio** will display:

+1. The playlist name, when playback starts.
-1. Song info (as provided by the radio station) \
+2. Song info (as provided by the radio station).
-That means that if the radio station does not provide any info, no notification will be issued.
-2. Connection failure messages.
+3. Connection failure messages.
-3. Player crash messages.
+4. Player crash messages.

 To find out more about configuring this feature, please refer to [Desktop Notification](desktop-notification.md).

-**Note:** If Desktop Notification is enabled by default (in the case of a distro package) users can disable it by creating an empty **~/.config/pyradio/notification** file.

 ## Session Locking